What I Love About Southern Georgia

 One of the other hubber's wanted me to have someone take pictures of me while I was painting, but haven't gotten someone to take the picture yet.
 Maybe soon I will add that to this hub.
 I take my paints and I paint on things while I'm there.
 I am also going to have a paint on a dish.
 Where I will have the dish and paints, and someone can paint something on the dish for $10, and take the dish with them.
 I will tell them how to cure the dish so that the design will stay on for years even being able to wash the dish with warm soapy water.

 But, the main attraction will be at the old school that they moved onto a piece of property that was made into a sort of community building.
 Another refurbished old building.
 This located in another part of town.
-There will artists of all kinds, and other vendors with there goods.
+There will be artists of all kinds, and other vendors with their goods.

 Milltown Mural's is a unique attraction.